ABI-Animus-Laboratory/NeuroApp/frontend/assets/data/markdown/electricity-healthy.md

 <p>The nervous system is made up of billions of neurons.
 To send messages across the body, the electrical signals must be transferred between neurons.
 Communication between neurons occurs through synapses, which allow one neuron to transfer the electrical signals to another neuron.
-Synapses can be either chemical or electrical:
+Synapses can be either chemical or electrical (Kandel et al., 2013):

 Chemical synapse: The electrical signal in the first neuron triggers the release of a chemical called a neurotransmitter which binds to the other neuron and initiates an electrical response.